Advantages of District Heating

 ICAX District Heating Networks

-ICAX is involved in the design and installation of the following district heating schemes based on heat pumps:
+ICAX is involved in the design, installation and operation of the following district heating schemes based on heat pumps: